So you want to get going in a hurry? To illustrate the use of SWIG,

 unix % swig -tcl example.i

-unix % gcc -fpic -c example.c example_wrap.c \
+unix % gcc -fPIC -c example.c example_wrap.c \

 unix % gcc -shared example.o example_wrap.o -o example.so